top of page

 TEAM FORMATION SESSIONS

-Two VIRTUAL team formation sessions are offered to help participating students form interdisciplinary teams of 4-6 with members from different colleges, departments, and fields of study.
-As few as four or as many as six members per team is permitted.
+Two VIRTUAL team formation sessions are offered so students can form team prior to the hackathon + workshop.
+Interdisciplinary teams of 4-6 with members from different colleges, departments, and fields of study have historically done the best.

 WEDNESDAY